EpistasisLab/regens-analysis/README.md

 rs5801463
 ```

-For each SNP ID, REALGenomeSIM_main_betas.txt contains a corresponding beta coefficient.
+For each row containing one or more SNP IDs (examples 1 and 2 only contain one SNP ID per row), REALGenomeSIM_betas.txt contains a corresponding beta coefficient.

 ```
 0.1